New Zealand Dental Association

 New Zealand Dental Council

-The NZDC is a self-regulatory body that regulates dentists, dental hygienists, dental therapists, dental technicians and clinical dental technicians.
+The DCNZ is the regulatory body that regulates dentists, dental hygienists, dental therapists, dental technicians and clinical dental technicians.
 The dental council is constituted under the Health Practitioners Competence Assurance Act 2003 to protect the safety of the public by ensuring all clinicians are safe and competent to practice.
 All practicing clinicians must be registered with the dental council and ensure continuation of professional development and maintain high standards of practice.

 NZ Dental Oral Health Therapists Association